yeahitsjan/pawxel/README.md

 [Pawxel](https://pawxel.rocks) is a and free open-source screenshot tool heavily inspired by [Shottr](https://shottr.cc), with a focus on design and simplicity.

+A little screencast is available on the [website](https://pawxel.rocks/).
+You can grab the latest version Pawxel from the [releases page](https://github.com/yeahitsjan/pawxel/tags).

 There is not much documentation as of now, but I try to build some in the coming months.
 Still there are [some tips & tricks](https://github.com/yeahitsjan/pawxel/blob/develop/resources/docs/tips.md) who can help you getting started.

 ## Features